 The poster above is from the 1936 Summer Tour in Stanley theatre

-March 1937 at The Paramount Theatre with Benny Goodman (personal collection) This photo was used by the Indiana University to promote their musical Swing in June 2013
+This photo was used by the Indiana University to promote their musical Swing in June 2013

 Sourced from Paul Testa with thanks